DASE-iDDS/FDBKeeper/README.md

 ---

 Welcome to FDBKeeper, a scalable coordination service using FoundationDB.
 We built on top of the [ClickHouse source code repository](https://github.com/ClickHouse/ClickHouse).
 This is the code repo for the paper "**Enabling Scalable Coordination Services for Metadata Management using Distributed Key-Value Databases: A Design Space Exploration**".
 The experimental evaluation code is available at [FDBKeeper-Evaluation](https://github.com/DASE-iDDS/FDBKeeper-Evaluation).
-The code is based on the open-source project ClickHouse and FoundationDB.

 ## Getting Started with FDBKeeper